Young Architects 18: (im)permanence

 Mete Sonmez and Neyran Turan, NEMESTUDIO

 “The work in Young Architects 18 critically situate the relative (im)permanence of architecture by proactively responding to the unstable conditions of their project contexts.
-The result is an inspiring call to action – with a renewed interest in collective and mobilizing us to act on the environment.” — Mimi Hoang, nARCHITECTS
+The result is an inspiring call to action – with a renewed interest in the collective, mobilizing us to act on the environment.” — Mimi Hoang, nARCHITECTS